simpeg/simpeg/docs/api_FDEM.rst

 Frequency Domain Electromagnetics
 *********************************

 Electromagnetic (EM) geophysical methods are used in a variety of applications from resource exploration, including for hydrocarbons and minerals, to environmental applications, such as groundwater monitoring.
+The primary physical property of interest in EM is electrical conductivity, which describes the ease with which electric current flows through a material.

 Background